nquintanaparrilla/OHSU-postbacc-proyect/README.md

 Bash script for headless run: [updated_scripts/cropping_bash.sh](updated_scripts/cropping_bash.sh)

 How to run: Preferably in a conda environment through command line or a jupyter notebook (through VS code).
-To run faster, this script also works using ARC as batch job.
+To run faster, this script also works using a virtual/Compute cluster as batch job.
 If you choose to invert the images in the stabilizing step, then you can use the `cropping_white_regions.py` script.
 Otherwise, use the `cropping_black_regions.py` script.

 Running time: 1 day locally (or 4-6 hours in a cluster).
 Good thing about this script is that you can run them as soon as they are stabilized because if an ROI is already processed, the script will skip it.